Canada, Michigan announce new Detroit-Windsor bridge

-WINDSOR, Ontario Canadian Prime Minister Stephen Harper and Michigan Governor Rick Snyder announced a deal on Friday to build a new bridge linking Detroit and Windsor, a $4 billion project that officials say will help speed the flow of goods across North America's busiest commercial land border crossing.
+WINDSOR, Ontario, June 15 Canadian Prime Minister Stephen Harper and Michigan Governor Rick Snyder announced a deal on Friday to build a new public bridge linking Detroit and Windsor despite opposition from the billionaire owner of the 83-year-old Ambassador Bridge that will compete with it.

-The new bridge, which has been years in the making, involves a creative financing approach because the Michigan legislature blocked Snyder from using state funds.

-Harper went as far as to say that he expects that finding a way to get the new bridge built be will his biggest accomplishment as prime minister.

 "This is a great act of confidence in the future of the North American economy at a critical time," said Harper as he announced the pact in Windsor.

-Canadian exporters have complained for years of congestion on the 83-year-old Ambassador Bridge that now serves as the main commercial connection between Windsor and Detroit, which they say has made it difficult to meet delivery deadlines and is hampering business.

-The Windsor-Detroit corridor is Canada's most important trade artery.
-Nearly $200 billion of commerce crosses the Windsor-Detroit border corridor annually, Canadian officials say.
+The Windsor-Detroit corridor is Canada's most important trade artery and the busiest commercial land border crossing in North America.

-Under the deal, which Canadian transport officials say will create 10,000 to 15,000 jobs in Ontario and Michigan, Canada will fund the bridge, roadwork and other associated costs of the bridge.
+The second bridge over the Detroit River is estimated to cost $2.1 billion (C$2.14 billion) and will create 10,000 jobs, according to Snyder's office.

+The Michigan legislature has kept Snyder from spending state funds to work with Canadian officials on the new bridge.
+Snyder worked around the legislature in an agreement with Harper that calls for Canada to fund the bridge, the roadwork and other costs associated with it.

 Canada is to pay up to $550 million to cover Michigan's expense on the bridge, which will then allow the state to get up to $2 billion in U.S. federal matching funds.

-Once the bridge opens, Michigan is to repay Canada for its portion of the cost with toll collections.
-Snyder said there will be no cost burden to Michigan taxpayers in building the bridge.
+Once the bridge opens Michigan is to repay Canada for its portion of the cost with toll collections.
+Snyder said there will be no cost burden to the taxpayers of Michigan in building the bridge.

-Several Canadian officials said construction of the new bridge will take four to five years, and one Canadian official said planning plus construction of the bridge will take six to seven years.

-The total project, including construction of the bridge, customs inspection plazas, interstate interchanges and other work is expected to cost up to C$4 billion ($3.92 billion), Canadian officials say.

 Snyder said on Friday that 8,000 trucks cross the current bridge each day, and traffic jams created by the trucks and passenger cars impede expansion of trade and economic opportunities for Ontario and Michigan.